top of page

 • Reading and Study Groups

-I am very interested in joining with other professionals in forming reading and/or study groups.
-This I feel is a way of both deepening understanding and connection with others.
+I am very interested in joining with other professionals and/or those suffering chronic illnesses, in forming reading and/or study groups.

 • Availability